 Each child’s symptoms may vary.
 But the four main groups of behaviors are described below.

 Forcing someone into sexual activity, rape, or molestation

 Intentionally destroying property (vandalism)

 Very early sexual activity

 These symptoms may look like other mental health problems.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see a child psychiatrist or qualified mental health expert for a diagnosis.

 How is conduct disorder diagnosed in a child?

 A child psychiatrist or qualified mental health expert can diagnose a conduct disorder.
-He or she will talk with parents and teachers about the child?s behavior and may observe the child.
+They will talk with parents and teachers about the child’s behavior and may observe the child in different settings.
 In some cases, your child may need mental health testing.

-If you notice symptoms of conduct disorder in your child or teen, you can help by seeking a diagnosis right away.
+If you notice symptoms of conduct disorder in your child or teen, or if trusted professionals, such as teachers, express concern, you can help your child by seeking a diagnosis right away.
 Early treatment can often prevent future problems.

 How is conduct disorder treated in a child?